Our stance on people

 It is part of our responsible travel criteria that all our members employ local staff and local guides where possible.
-In some cases local staffing is not possible, such as on trips to Antarctica.
-We also encourage our tour operators to use locally owned accommodation, ideally a locally owned accommodation that employs and trains local staff.
+In a few cases, such as on trips to Antarctica, local staffing is not possible.
+We also encourage our tour operators to use locally owned accommodation, ideally one that employs and trains local staff.

 We believe that tourism should operate in partnership with local people, ultimately providing employment and economic benefits for the community as well as helping to place a value on the cultural and natural heritage of a destination.